 Can Cannabis Help IBS?

-The ECS also plays a large role in creating homeostasis in the digestive system, and is involved in the internal biological processes that lead to nausea, vomiting, gut motility, and intestinal inflammation.
-As a result, the ECS may be an important therapeutic target in the treatment of diseases affecting the gastrointestinal tract.
+The ECS also plays a large role in maintaining homeostasis in the digestive system, and is involved in the internal biological processes that lead to nausea, vomiting, gut motility, and intestinal inflammation.
+As a result, the ECS may be an important therapeutic target in the treatment of diseases affecting the gastrointestinal tract, including IBS.

-The gastrointestinal tract has two primary cannabinoid receptors, known as CB1 and CB2—both are present in the gastrointestinal tract.
-THC helps activate both CB1 and CB2 receptors, and some research indicates that activating cannabinoid receptors in the gastrointestinal tract may reduce in motility and inflammation.
-In addition, animal studies have found that that activation of CB1 receptors inhibits visceral pain—pain in internal organs.
+The two primary cannabinoid receptors are present all over the body, and the receptor CB2 is particularly abundant in the gastrointestinal tract.
+Tetrahydrocannabinol (THC), the main psychoactive ingredient in cannabis, helps activate both receptors.
+Research indicates that activating cannabinoid receptors in the gastrointestinal tract may reduce motility and inflammation, and decrease hypersensitivity in the gut.
+In addition, animal studies have found that activation of certain cannabinoid receptors inhibits visceral pain — pain felt in the internal organs.
+In the case of IBS this refers to the intestines or bowels.

-There is very limited research on medical cannabis and IBS.
-Given the legal status of cannabis in the past, this may be understandable and does not necessarily mean it isn’t a promising therapy.
-Several survey studies have found that patients with IBS who used cannabis do experience symptom relief, although not all studies have come to the same conclusion.
+Prohibitions on cannabis have stifled research in the past, but several survey studies have found that IBS patients who used cannabis do experience symptom relief, although not all studies have come to the same conclusion.

-- A study was conducted on the impact of dronabinol (a synthetic THC) on visceral sensitivity to rectal distension.
-This randomized, double blind study was conducted with 10 IBS patients and 12 healthy volunteers.
-The study found that dronabinol does not affect visceral perception to rectal distension or alter the threshold of discomfort.
+- A study concluded that dronabinol does not affect visceral perception to rectal distension or the threshold of discomfort.

 Side Effects of Cannabis

 In the studies on dronabinol, common side effects included fatigue, drowsiness, and headaches.
-In general, CBD is a well tolerated drug with very few side effects.
+In general, THC has few side effects.

 Some of the short-term side effects of THC can include memory, motor and judgement impairment and the long term effects can include cognitive impairment, a small risk of addiction, as well as an increased risk of developing a psychotic disorder.
 Further research is necessary to explore the potential interaction between other IBS medications and specific doses and forms of CBD and THC.